Oliver Burke: West Bromwich Albion

-Burke returned to English football on 25 August 2017, moving to Premier League side West Bromwich Albion for a reported fee of £15 million, breaking his own record as the most expensive Scottish footballer.
+Burke returned to English football on 25 August 2017, moving to Premier League club West Bromwich Albion for a reported fee of £15 million, breaking his own record as the most expensive Scottish footballer.
 He signed a five-year contract at the West Midlands club.
 Burke said that he chose West Bromwich Albion as a way to have more game time, even though with Leipzig he could play in the Champions League.

 He made his debut two days later, replacing goalscorer Jay Rodriguez for the final two minutes of a 1–1 home draw against Stoke City.
 Owing to hamstring injury, he made only one other substitute appearance by mid-November and took part with the under-21 team in the EFL Trophy, scoring in a 2–1 group stage defeat at Coventry City on 7 November.

 On 14 August 2018, Burke scored his first goal for the Baggies, the game's only in a home win over Luton Town in the first round of the EFL Cup.
 He made only six total appearances in the first half of the season, of which three were in the Championship, all from the bench.

+Celtic (loan)

 Burke moved on loan to Celtic on 5 January 2019 until the end of the season.
 He made his debut two weeks later, playing the full 90 minutes of a 3–0 home win over Airdrieonians in the Scottish Cup.
 On 23 January, his Scottish Premiership debut, he played as a striker in the absence of Leigh Griffiths and Odsonne Édouard and netted twice in a 4–0 win against St Mirren at Celtic Park, his first league goals since September 2016.

 Loan to Alavés

 On 30 August 2019, Burke was loaned to La Liga club Alavés for the season.
-Burke made his debut for his new club in their 1–0 defeat to Sevilla on 15 September.
-He scored his first goal for Alavés in a 2–1 La Liga win over Eibar on 7 February 2020.
+Burke made his debut for his new club in their 1–0 defeat to Sevilla on 15 September, and scored his first goal for Alavés in a 2–1 La Liga win over Eibar on 7 February 2020.

 Sheffield United

-Sheffield United signed Burke from West Brom in September 2020, with Callum Robinson moving in the opposite direction.
-Burke signed a three-year contract with the Blades.
-He scored his first goal for the club in a 2–1 away league win over Manchester United on 27 January 2021, clinching the Blades' first league win over the Red Devils since 1992 and their first win at Old Trafford in Premier League history, as their last victory there took place in 1973.
+Sheffield United signed Burke from West Bromwich Albion on a three-year contract in September 2020; Callum Robinson moved in the opposite direction.
+Burke scored his first goal for the club in a 2–1 away league win over Manchester United on 27 January 2021, clinching their first league win against Manchester United since 1992 and their first win at Old Trafford since 1973.